3sidedcube/3SC-ios/README.md

 curl -sfL ${INSTALL_DEPENDENCIES_SCRIPT_URL} | bash -s -- $@
 ```

+To skip installing the dependencies pass `--skip-dependencies` as a command line argument.

 # ios-gitignore
 The [ios-gitignore](https://github.com/3sidedcube/3SC-ios/blob/master/ios-gitignore) is a common `.gitignore` file used in iOS projects.